Architectural Technology (Co-op and Non Co-op Version)

 - companies that provide construction, maintenance, and planning services

-Graduates may also consider applying for advanced standing in several Algonquin College programs such as the Bachelor of Building Science Degree program or the Sustainable Architectural Design Ontario College Graduate Certificate.
+Graduates may also consider applying for advanced standing in several Algonquin College programs, including the Bachelor of Building Science Degree program.

 Courses